Jobs and Talent — 8 min

 HR compliance is about ensuring your organization’s HR practices and policies comply with all the relevant laws in your location.
 It is typically the responsibility of a designated HR officer or team, depending on your company’s size.

-To stay HR compliant, your organization must regularly review and update its HR policies and practices to make sure they align with current regulations.
+To stay HR compliant, your organization must regularly review and update its HR policies and practices to make sure they align with current regulatory requirements.
 This can be especially challenging for companies with a global workforce, as they’re expected to stay on top of legislation changes in multiple countries.

-While HR compliance is a vast, complex topic, it can be categorized into different areas of focus, such as:
+While human resource compliance regulations are vast and complex, they can be categorized into different areas of focus, such as:

 Anti-discrimination regulations ensure that employees cannot be discriminated against based on their background, beliefs, or personal characteristics — at all stages of employment.